Compatibility of the Fargues--Scholze correspondence for unitary groups

 \begin{lemma}[{\cite[\S5.3]{Moe}}] The representation $\pi_{\tau}$ is a representation of $\GL_n(E)$.
 In particular $G_{S_{\tau}} = \GL_n$. \end{lemma} \begin{definition} The \emph{extended cuspidal support} $\SuppCusp (\tau)$ of $\tau$ is the cuspidal support of $\pi_{\tau}$. \end{definition}

 We now suppose that $\tau$ is an irreducible discrete series representation of $\U^*_n$.
-Then there exists a supercuspidal representation $\tau_0$ of $\U^*_{n_0}$ with $n_0 \leq n$ and a set $\mathcal{J}$ of triples $(\rho, a, b)$ such that $\rho$ is a $\theta$-invariant supercuspidal representation of a general linear group and $a > b$ are demi-integers (by \cite[sec.
-5.1]{Moe}) and $\tau$ is a subquotient of the parabolic induction
+Then there exists a supercuspidal representation $\tau_0$ of $\U^*_{n_0}$ with $n_0 \leq n$ and a set $\mathcal{J}$ of triples $(\rho, a, b)$ such that $\rho$ is a $\theta$-invariant supercuspidal representation of a general linear group and $a > b$ are half-integers such that $a - b \in \Z$ (by \cite[sections.
+4.1, 5.1]{Moe}) and $\tau$ is a subquotient of the parabolic induction

 where $\langle \rho ||^{a}_E, \rho ||^{b}_E \rangle$ is the Steinberg representation $\St(\rho, a-b+1) ||^{(a+b)/2} $.

 \begin{definition} The extended cuspidal support $\SuppCusp (\tau)$ of $\tau$ is the following